Horothenic/my-forest/README.md

 ## Code Conventions

-These are only special cases that tend to change pretty easily bewteen code styles.
+These are only special cases that tend to change pretty easily between code styles.

 - Everything must be under a namespace with project name `namespace MyProject`
 - Everything debug related must be under a debug namespace with project name `namespace MyProject.Debug`